||Nellipher Lewis Mchenga

 - theoretical requirements (i.e. exams, papers, projects)

-- requirements for all clinical experiences (including pre/post conferences or seminars and final clinical evaluations as applicable)
+- requirements for all clinical experiences (including pre/post conferences, simulation experiences or seminars and final clinical evaluations as applicable)

-- Traditional sophomores who withdraw from one nursing course, or failed to achieve a grade of 2.5 in one nursing course are required to complete the following during the following semester:
+- Traditional sophomores who withdraw from one nursing course, or failed to achieve a grade of 2.5 in one nursing course are required to:

-- Take an Academic Success Workshop: Take the LASSI (Learning and Study Strategies Inventory), have a follow up meeting with an academic coach to discuss the results of the LASSI, and meet at least two additional times with an academic coach to discuss/ assess the effectiveness/ ineffectiveness of recommended study strategies.
+- Take an Academic Success Workshop with the FSU Academic Coaching and Tutor Center the following semester.
+Students will take the LASSI (Learning and Study Strategies Inventory), have a follow up meeting with an academic coach to discuss the results of the LASSI, and meet at least two additional times with an academic coach to discuss/ assess the effectiveness/ ineffectiveness of recommended study strategies.

-Complete Group and Individual Tutoring: During the following semester, the student is required to complete 15 hours of group or individual tutoring, while enrolled in the previously failed or withdrawn course.
+- Complete Group and Individual Tutoring: The student is required to complete 15 hours of group or individual tutoring, while enrolled in the previously failed or withdrawn course.

-- Fall Semester: Students who failed or withdrew during a fall semester course will serve as a peer mentor in an assigned Foundations Nursing lab in the following fall semester.
-Students will assist the lab instructor with hands on instruction of foundation skills in five 3 hour labs.
+- Fall Fail or Withdrawal: Students who failed or withdrew from a fall semester nursing course will serve as a Peer Mentor in an assigned Foundations of Nursing Skills Lab or Health Assessment Lab during the semester they are repeating the course.
+Students will assist the lab instructor with hands-on instruction of foundation skills in five 3- hour lab sessions.

-- Spring Semester: Students who failed or withdrew during a spring semester course will complete a 15 hour clinical judgment/critical reasoning program during the following spring semester.
+- Spring Fail or Withdrawal: Students who failed or withdrew from a spring semester nursing course will complete a 15 hour clinical judgment/critical reasoning program during the semester they are repeating the course.

-4. Junior and senior nursing students, as well as LPN to BS in Nursing students who fail or withdraw from one nursing course will be allowed to repeat the failed course during the following semester.
+5. Junior and senior nursing students, as well as LPN to BS in Nursing students who fail or withdraw from one nursing course will be allowed to repeat the failed course the next time the course is offered.
 Failure to achieve a grade of 2.5 or better when the course is repeated will result in dismissal from the major.